torodb/stampede/stampede/documentation/docs/installation/docker.md

 mvn -f stampede/main/pom.xml -P docker-stampede-fullstack docker:run -Ddocker.follow
 ```

 Sometimes, errors can appear due to the Docker cache.
-If that happens, cache can be disabled using command options, like is done in the next example.
+If that happens, cache can be disabled using command options, as showed in the next example.
 Usually these errors are related to network connection timeouts.

 ```no-highlight
 mvn clean package -P prod,docker -Ddocker.skipbase=false -Ddocker.nocache=true